-Keeping Young People safe is important and that they are protected during training and competition can ensure that they have fun in a friendly and supportive environment.
+Keeping young people and adults safe during training and competition can ensure that they have fun in a friendly and supportive environment.

-This page and linked documents set out British Triathlon’s policies and procedures in fulfilment of its belief in and commitment to child protection.
+This page and linked documents set out British Triathlon’s policies and procedures in fulfilment of its belief in and commitment to safeguarding childre, young people and adults at risk.
 Kings Lynn Triathlon Club has a working knowledge of the safeguarding policy and procedures.

 Advice and support for those who have reported concerns or an incident:

-Once you have reported a concern to your Club Welfare Officer it will then be reported directly to the British
+Once you have reported a concern to our Club Welfare Officer, it may then be reported directly to the British

-Triathlon Lead Safeguarding Officer immediately.
+Triathlon Lead Safeguarding Officer.
 You may find the following information regarding the process of

 your case and what you can expect useful as a form of support and guidance.

 It is also advised if you do not already have a copy of the British

 Triathlon –Safeguarding and Child Protection Policy